kishancodes/ML-Final-Project/README.md

 The data set used can be found below: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

-Right now its just the part 1 of the final project requirments.
-I will include the document as ML.pdf .
-The file is still incomplete from the step of finding relationships and plotting data, and describing the findings.

-- I had some problem with plotting age chart.
-Will get it resolves ASAP.
 * I am using classification method.
-- Waiting on usage of label-encoded/ hot-encoded columns.
-- Waiting on normalization.
+- Resolved age group in Part 1.
+- Label-encoded columns in Part 2.
+- Normalized in Part 2.
-- Implementing sklearn for linear-RE, supervised learning, and decision tree classifier.
+- Implemented sklearn for linear-RE and decision tree classifier.
+Linear-RE is not meant for classification.
+Tried logistic-RE but could not visualize it.
+Would be glad to learn how to visualize logistic-RE.
+(In Part 2)
-- Waiting on model.score for accuracy
+- Used metrics for accuracy instead of model.score in Part 2.